 Some argue that apart from computation these techniques have another purpose- improving concentration and focus.
 Whether or not these claims are true, it is better to use other methods (like meditation, team sports, chess) for improving concentration and focus.

-A dry lab with simple equipments for physics, chemistry and astronomy experiments is useful.
+A dry lab with simple equipment for physics, chemistry, and astronomy experiments is useful.
 Books like Quest Vol. 1 and 2 are sources of simple experiments.
 You may also buy a simple telescope and a microscope.
-City dwellers may visit rural countryside in week ends for clearer skies and less distraction.
+City dwellers may visit the rural countryside in weekends for clearer skies and less distraction.

-Astronomy can be an great motivator for mathematics and physics.
+Astronomy can be a great motivator for mathematics and physics.
 Consider the Orion constellation.
 This is the most prominent constellation in the night sky.
 It has one red star located at the crest.
-Investigations like "why is it red" or "why the Orion is the brightest" or "how far the stars are from each other" are great motivators for discussions in physics, astronomy and mathematics.
+Investigations like "why is it red" or "why the Orion is the brightest" or "how far the stars are from each other" are great motivators for discussions in physics, astronomy, and mathematics.

 These two contests are available for American students but the problems presented here are useful for all students of 5th and 6th grade.

 Computers are a necessary evil.
-You may use softwares like mathematica for illustrating math concepts with visuals.
+You may use software like Mathematica for illustrating math concepts with visuals.
 But it is generally more useful to allow the visuals to form in the mind first.
-In fact locus questions are most critical in the formation of mathematical reasoning in the young mind.
+In fact, locus questions are most critical in the formation of mathematical reasoning in the young mind.
 But note that if the brain of the child lacks proficiency in visualization one should not force them to do so.
 A child may be capable of handling discrete mathematics (say counting, combinatorics) better than visuals (geometry).
-Great Romaninan mathematician Louise Posa is one example.
-Computers may aid you to identify this trait to.
-Elemmentary computer programming especially in C may help in honing this aptitude in a child.
+Great Romanian mathematician Louise Posa is one example.
+Computers may aid you to identify this trait.
+Elementary computer programming especially in C may help in honing this aptitude in a child.

-Exposure to internet and television is generally counterproductive due to lack of restrain and similar factors.
-Especially replacing indoor and outdoor sports by video games has been statiscally proven to be counterproductive to a child's physical and mental development.
+Exposure to the internet and television is generally counterproductive due to a lack of restraining and similar factors.
+Especially replacing indoor and outdoor sports by video games has been statistically proven to be counterproductive to a child's physical and mental development.